 The 'old' aqueduct was badly damaged but it would take the German's less than two weeks to make a full repair.
 The 'bypass' aqueduct was unaffected by this raid but it is possible that the attack played its part in hindering the movement of war material to the invasion ports at a most critical point in the war.

 Two images of the damaged aqueduct, the first showing water still flowing through the breach and the second, when the emergency gates had been closed.

 Images courtesy of Herbert Ründe and the Heimatverein-Graven.

-A German police helicopter pilot's view of the aqueduct.......image courtesy of Herbert Ründe.
+A German police helicopter pilot's view of the aqueduct looking in the direction of the attack.......image courtesy of Herbert Ründe.